vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 - Data migration: The migration can be implemented by synchronizing data and then switching cluster roles, without stopping the service.

-- Read/Write splitting: Enable only writing on the primary cluster and only reading on the secondary cluster to lower the system load, and improve stability and usability.
+- Read/Write splitting: Enable only writing on the master cluster and only reading on the slave cluster to lower the system load, and improve stability and usability.

 ## Precautions

-- The synchronization is based on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.
+- The synchronization is based on graph spaces, i.e., from one graph space in the master cluster to another in the slave cluster.

 - About the synchronization topology, NebulaGraph:

-  - Supports synchronizing from one primary cluster to one secondary cluster, but not multiple primary clusters to one secondary cluster.
+  - Supports synchronizing from one master cluster to one slave cluster, but not multiple master clusters to one slave cluster.

-  - Supports chained synchronization but not synchronization from one primary cluster to multiple secondary clusters directly.
+  - Supports chained synchronization but not synchronization from one master cluster to multiple slave clusters directly.
 An example of chained synchronization is from cluster A to cluster B, and then cluster B to cluster C.

 - The synchronization is implemented asynchronously, but with low latency.